mcrea23/react-props-movie-lab/README.md

 - if the `IMDBRating` prop is `null`, return an `<h4>` with the contents `'No Rating Found'`
 - otherwise, return `<img src={imgMapper[prop]} alt="" />` (using the correct prop)

-Just like the posters in `MovieCard`, we've provided image assets and an object, `imgMapper`, that includes the right images.
-The values of `imgMapper` can be passed directly in as the `src` attribute on an `img` element, but you must use the `IMDBRating` prop as the key to access these values.

 #### Once Finished